Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Side Effects of Heroin

 The side effects of heroin are intense.
 Users crave the rush of sensations associated with the “high” heroin provides.
 These sensations are analgesia (inability to feel pain), euphoria, and alleviating opioid withdrawal symptoms.[5]
-But, there are also several common short-term side effects of heroin use, such as:[6]
+However, there are also several common short-term side effects of heroin use, such as:[6]

 • Dry mouth